Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-We are creating the Advisory Group to amplify the diverse voices of people with lived experience of domestic, family and sexual violence.
-The Advisory Group will share their insights and advice with the NSW Government.
+The Advisory Group will amplify the diverse voices of people with lived experience, and share their insights and advice with the NSW Government.
 This will ensure that people’s lived experience will help shape government policies and programs.

 The Women’s Safety Commissioner acknowledges and honours the expertise of people with lived experience of domestic, family and sexual violence.
 We recognise the harms victim-survivors are subjected to and thank those who have already shared their stories and advocated for change.
 We remember and mourn those who have been murdered and acknowledge the ongoing pain of those who have lost loved ones.